tusharspawar/elb-with-terraform/README.md

 #### The following resources will be configured:

-*  **ELB security group** wuth unrestricted access allowed to port 443 (HTTPS) and all engress port protocol and ports allowned.
+*  **ELB security group** with unrestricted access allowed to port 443 (HTTPS) and all egress port protocol and ports allowed.
-*  **Application security group** with access from the ELB security group on port 8080 along with all engress port protocol and ports allowned.
+*  **Application security group** with access from the ELB security group on port 8080 along with all egress port protocol and ports allowed.
 *  **ELB** with access logs shipping enabled with 5 minutes interval, Health check configured to `/health` every 10s with 3s Healthy/Unhealthy threshold and 2s timeout.
-Also request listener configured with SSL certificate
+Also, request listener configured with SSL certificate

 ## Note